-The Bank's portfolio of FVTPL financial assets principally comprises debt securities and also includes shares and fund units and foreign exchange forward contracts.
+The Bank's portfolio of FVTPL financial assets principally comprises shares and fund units and foreign exchange forward contracts, also included debt securities until 31 December 2021.
+Since 31 December 2022 the Bank records debt securities at amortised cost.
 The securities are issued by both domestic and international issuers.
 The Bank invests in these securities both to generate returns (as interest, dividend and capital gains) and to provide an additional source of liquidity when needed.

-Structure of the Bank's FVTPL financial assets
+Structure of the Bank's financial assets at FVTPL and at amortised cost

-The table below summarises the Bank's FVTPL financial assets as at 31 December 2021, 2020 and 2019.
+The table below summarises the Bank's investments in debt and equity securities as at 31 December 2022, 2021 and 2020.

-2021 2020 2019
+2022 2021 2020

-(€ thousand)
+(\notin thousand)

+FVTPL financial assets

-Shares and fund units 367 142 164
+Shares and fund units 367 367 142

-Debt securities 127,349 322,699 32,331
+Debt securities 127,349 322,699

-Foreign exchange forwards 4 89 4
+Foreign exchange forwards 40 4 89

-Total FVTPL financial assets 127,720 322,930 32,499
+Total FVTPL financial assets 407 127,720 322,930

+Financial assets at amortised cost

+Debt securities 364,230 -

+Total financial assets at amortised cost 364,230

-All of the securities in the table above are measured at fair value.
-As at 31 December 2021, 2020 and 2019, all of the Bank's FVTPL shares and fund units as well as debt securities are fair valued at level 1, meaning they are quoted in an active market.
+As at 31 December 2021 and 2020, all of the Bank's FVTPL shares and fund units as well as debt securities are fair valued at level 1, meaning they are quoted in an active market.
 Foreign exchange forwards are fair valued at level 2, meaning they are valued using market observable inputs using a valuation model.